William H. Bell (servant): Military tribunal testimony

 Above is the military tribunal room which has been re-staged to look as it did during the 1865 Abraham Lincoln Military Tribunal Conspiracy Trial.
 The stand where Bell would have testified can be seen in the center of the picture.

 During the trial, Bell was a key witness against Lewis Powell.
 It was rare for an African American to testify against a white man during this time period.
 Bell was asked many questions about how he recognized Lewis Powell.
 He told the military judges that he could tell which of the accused men was Seward's assassin because the assassin was wearing the same boots and pants (pantaloons).
 Bell specifically remembered the assassin's boots because of how heavily the assassin walked up the stairs the night of the attack.

 Another way Bell recognized him was by his coarse black hair and the way he spoke.
 Bell noticed that when Powell spoke, he raised his lip and also had a little wrinkle on his jaw.
 It appeared as if his teeth were very tight on his lips.
 Finally, Bell claimed to recognize Powell by his figure.
 Bell stated Powell was a muscular man with a tall, broad frame.
 Bell said during his testimony to ask Powell, (if he had not already confessed) if it was not Bell who opened the door to him.

 There were some contradictions in Bell's testimony.
 Bell testified that Powell had a slight dimple when he talked and claimed to have recognized Powell's voice and tone in the earlier police line-up.
 However, it was pointed out that Powell never spoke during the actual police line-up.
 At the beginning of his testimony, Bell also referred to Powell as short, which would contradict his earlier statements that Powell was tall.
 This contradiction may have been because Powell was seated at the moment of the reference.
 Bell's testimony is the main source for most depictions of the attack on Seward.

 Modern portrayal

 Bell has been rarely recognized for his actions during the attack.
 An example of this can be seen in later depictions of the act like the 2010 film The Conspirator.
 In this film, Bell's character simply lets Lewis Powell into the Seward home without a struggle.
 Furthermore, Bell's role in finding help, getting a make on Powell's horse, picking Powell out of the police line up, and courtroom testimony is not included.

-In Philip Van Doren Stern's 1939 novel The Man Who Killed Lincoln, Powell said to Bell: "Get out of my way now, Nigger!
+In Philip Van Doren Stern's 1939 novel The Man Who Killed Lincoln, Powell said to Bell: "Get out of my way now, igger!
 I'm going up".
 This comment never happened.
 Nonetheless, this quote later appeared in books such as Jim Bishop's 1954's study The Day Lincoln got Shot and again in Bill O'Reilly and Martin Dugard's book Killing Lincoln.